leipan/navp/docker/README.txt

 . to run dmtcp docker container
   ### docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -ti dmtcp/dmtcp
-  docker run --security-opt seccomp=unconfined --publish=18080:8080 --publish=122:22 -v /home/leipan/projects/aria_esi/wvcc/pge/data/collocation_output_1granule/test:/home/ops/data:rw -ti dmtcp/dmtcp /bin/bash
+  docker run --security-opt seccomp=unconfined --network=host -v /home/leipan/projects/aria_esi/wvcc/pge/data/collocation_output_1granule/test:/home/ops/data:rw -ti dmtcp/dmtcp /bin/bash

   (-v $host_dir:$guest_dir maps the host disk volume into the container) (place the 4 .nc files under $host_dir)

+. will use two navp bridging services:
+  . one deployed to 127.0.0.1:8080 running inside a container . one deployed to 127.0.0.1:28080 running inside another container . their /home/ops/data dirs are bound to the same dir on the host

-. to get into a running container (to run, e.g., dmtcp_command --checkpoint) docker ps (to get the <container ID>) docker exec -u 1000 -it <container ID> bash docker exec -u ops -it <container ID> bash
+. to get into a running container (to run, e.g., dmtcp_command --checkpoint) docker ps (to get the <container ID>)
+  ### docker exec -u 1000 -it <container ID> bash
+  docker exec -u ops -it <container ID> bash

 . to copy all the files/dirs under a dir (e.g., /home/leipan/tmp/)